rhenning/resume/README.md

   * `v[0-9]+*` (_i.e._ the letter `v` and one or more digits, optionally followed by additional text) are reserved for major version _release trains_, should I wish to perform some major refactor in the future.
+* Topic branches are named `feature/*` above, but this is simply convention.
 * Commits triggering pre-releases are depicted as a _round node with a **`draft*` tag**_.
 * Commits triggering public releases are depicted as a _square node with an **`r*` tag**_.